 (and not only $D\varphi_1\cdots D\varphi_k R^E_{[k]}$) and investigate whether these capture algebraic or geometric information (in addition to the fundamental cycle).
-If $(E, \varphi)$ is the Koszul complex of a holomorphic tuple $f$ it was shown in \cite{ASWY} that the currents \eqref{yoga} satisfy a generalized King's formula, generalizing \eqref{tigerrandig}; in particular, the Lelong numbers are the so-called \emph{Segre numbers} of the ideal generated by $f$.
+If $(E, \varphi)$ is the Koszul complex of a holomorphic tuple $f$ it was shown in \cite{ASWY} that the currents \eqref{yoga} satisfy a generalized King's formula, generalizing \cite{ALelong}; in particular, the Lelong numbers are the so-called \emph{Segre numbers} of the ideal generated by $f$.

-We should remark that in the above example we do not know how to interpret the current $D\varphi_1D\varphi_2 R^E_2$ or rather the part $D\varphi_1D\varphi_2\mu$.
+We remark that in the above example we do not know how to interpret the current $D\varphi_1D\varphi_2 R^E_2$ or rather the part $D\varphi_1D\varphi_2\mu_2$.
 Below, however, we will consider an example where $D\varphi_1D\varphi_2 R^E_2$ is a current of integration along the (only) associated prime of codimension 2.
-For an ideal $\mathcal J$ over a local ring $R$, there is a notion of the \emph{length along an associated prime} $\mathfrak p$, defined as the length of the largest ideal in $R_\mathfrak p/\mathcal JR_\mathfrak p$ of finite length, see for example for example \cite{EH}*{Sect.
+For an ideal $\mathcal J$ over a local ring $R$, there is a notion of the \emph{length along an associated prime} $\mathfrak p$, defined as the length of the largest ideal in $R_\mathfrak p/\mathcal JR_\mathfrak p$ of finite length, see for example \cite{EH}*{Sect.
 II.3, p.
 68}.
 The length of $\mathcal J$ along $\mathfrak p$ coincides with the geometric multiplicity of $\mathcal J(\mathfrak p)$ in $\mathcal J$ if $\mathfrak p$ is a minimal associated prime of $\mathcal J$.
 It would be interesting to see whether these numbers could be recovered from the currents \eqref{yoga}.
-However, in view of the example below this does not seem possible.
+However, in view of the example below this is not clear how to do.

 \begin{ex} Let $Z$ be as in Example ~\ref{midair}.
 Then

 where

 is a free resolution of $\Ok_Z$.
 Note that, since $Z_\text{red}$ only has one irreducible component $\{y=0\}$ of codimension $1$, $R^E_{[2]}=0$.